SN 2019odp: A Massive Oxygen-Rich Type Ib Supernova: Arnett model description

-We here compare the different models using a bayesian framework.
-We use the python nested sampling framework \textit{dynesty} to both estimate the posterior as well as the evidence of the different models under consideration.
-The methodology includes propagating all the correlated uncertainties into the derived posterior, and is insensitive to time-range selection effects, due to the changing number of observational data points included in the fit.
+Based on the observed photometric evolution of the supernovae we want to use a Bayesian framework to estimate the parameters of the models discussed in Sect. \ref{sec:model:main:arnett}.
+We use the combined and interpolated photometric dataset described in Sect. \ref{sec:obs:interpolated} as input.
+We use the Python nested sampling framework \textit{dynesty} to both estimate the posterior as well as the evidence of the model under consideration.
+The methodology propagates all the correlated uncertainties (extinction, distance, Lyman bolometric correction factor) into the derived posterior.

-In the likelihood function we sample the bolometric lightcurve based on the interpolated lightcurves\footnote{Since the likelihood function is evaluated millions of times during the nested sampling process we pre-generate 12000 samples of the interpolated lightcurve and then randomly select among them in the likelihood function.} and each sampled lightcurve contains the correlated uncertainties mentioned above.
-Each sampled lightcurve consists of 50 sample points randomly sampled within the defined model time-range (with some further constraints imposed by the underlying observations).

-Even though the number of sample points is fixed the information content is not.
-In the most extreme case the 50 points may only span the time range of one day, in which case most models will fit reasonably well.